 According to Future Market Insights, per capita spending on dairy products by consumers in APAC accounted for 3-4% of global expenditure in 2022.
 A major factor contributing to this reduction in expenditure is the increased emphasis on sustainability and ethics of dairy products manufacturing.
 Beginning in 2020, consumers have begun replacing conspicuous consumption habits of the past in favor of more mindful purchases and behaviors.

 Part of this reduced dairy consumption is also attributed to growing health & wellness concerns.
-56% are migrating towards consuming functional dairy products to address specific health concerns, including cardiovascular health, cancer, diabetes and cognitive disorders.
-44% claim weight management, immunity boosting and enhancing energy & performance as the key reasons for reducing dairy products intake.
+56% are migrating towards consuming functional dairy products to address specific health concerns, including cardiovascular health, cancer, diabetes, and cognitive disorders.
+44% claim weight management, immunity boosting, and enhancing energy & performance as the key reasons for reducing dairy product intake.
 Taking cognizance of these rapidly evolving paradigms, stakeholders must innovate and undertake pointed strategic action to revive this category and reconnect with consumers.

 Asia has enjoyed the highest growth in demand for milk and dairy products globally.
 Estimates by the United Nations Food and Agricultural Organization (FAO) projected that demand for milk and milk products in Asia reached 320 million tons in 2021.
 The past 3 decades has seen a 2x increase, fueled by an expanding population base, an emerging middle consumer class, and the rising need for health and wellness solutions in Asian societies.
 Although prospects appear promising, there are various differences with regard to per capita consumption.